ccard/csci565Project2/README.md

 - Domain/:

+ - *NotFound404Exception.java*: This error is thrown when the servers cant find the articles

  - *Article.java*: This class is used to define articles and exchagne them between the servers and the clients